m-jalabert/PARTIES-VoF-IBM/docs/md_files/matlab_scripts_md/createVelocityVector_h5.md

 # createVelocityVector_h5.m

-The present matlab script creates cell centered velcoity vectors in each domain cell based on the scalar velocities u, v, and w. <br>
+The present matlab script creates cell centered velcoity vectors in each cell of the domain based on the scalar velocities u, v, and w. <br>

 <b> Prerequisite: </b> <em>Data_*.h5</em> files; the simulation must have already run. <br>
 <b> Input: </b> Enter the path to the simulation file in which the <em>Data_*.h5</em> files are located. <br>